Windows Services

 Include the namespace "System.Threading" and add all the code below, create all the methods and properties as needed.

-Add this code on the OnStop Method to log when the Windows Service has stopped
+Add this code to the OnStop Method to log when the Windows Service has stopped

-This Method needs the last date a mail was sent and the fixed days, hours or minutes to calculate and return the new date to send mails.
+This Method needs the last date a mail was sent and the fixed days, hours, or minutes to calculate and return the new date to send emails.

-OnSendEmail creates a Task that will asynchronously send the mail, create the Client using a given host, port, credentials, and setup the sender and the mail to whom it will be sent.
+OnSendEmail creates a Task that will asynchronously send the mail, create the Client using a given host, port, and credentials, and set up the sender and the mail to whom it will be sent.

 Creating the Windows Service Installer